 Back across Little River and home on Annie Lane, I still worried about risks, and heard my wife say “obsession.”
-But what if, after all that effort, we couldn’t get a photograph?The countdown started on Friday morning.
+But what if, after all that effort, we couldn’t get that image?The countdown started on Friday morning.
 Near the door stood a backpack with a Nikon in its case-with-strap, cell phone, sunglasses, sweaters, raincoats, snacks, sandwiches, water, reading material, and of course the wrinkled map.
-A hard look at the camera warned, “Don’t stay behind!”
-My co-pilot seemed less enthusiastic than I had expected, one indication being sartorial carelessness.
-No “Earth class” garment of six months earlier was allowed, and the boy suited up in a short-sleeved dress-shirt.
-He still showed no reluctance to leave brother, blankets, and cartoons, so to forestall any change of heart we blasted off early.
+My hard look at the camera warned, “Don’t stay behind!”
+My co-pilot seemed less enthusiastic than I expected, one indication being sartorial carelessness.
+No “Earth class” garment of six months earlier was allowed (Chapter 23), and the boy suited up in a short-sleeved dress-shirt.
+He showed no reluctance to leave brother, blankets, and cartoons, so to forestall any change of heart we blasted off early.

 Glitches.
 First, as we rounded a curve on Rt.
-8, a half-grown bear skidded to a halt next to the road by a fender and swung back up the embankment with an agility encouraged by my horn.
+8, a half-grown bear skidded toward a fender and whipped up the embankment with an agility encouraged by my horn.
 Then upon arrival in Blacksburg an ambulance passed us on Main Street, so before we turned off toward the garage, I saw red and blue lights at the central intersection.
 To my companion I said nothing.

 At the garage, Sid raced down from the fifth level as he counted the steps aloud.
 We made a stop at a nearby coffee house for a bathroom break, a giant latte for Grandpa, and a couple of pastries to help nibble away the wait.
 Down the pedestrian alley we strolled to the sidewalk along the mall.
 I held his small hand when he wasn’t occasionally darting, or circling backwards for a few steps, or otherwise exhibiting boy de vivre.
 On the moon he might have kicked a smuggled soccer ball across the dusty field.
 He made a few observations, asked or answered questions, all in his choirboy voice, looking as bright as his autumnally red, orange, and blue shirt.
 His brown shoes shone spiffy and his hazel eyes sparkled over a grin.